-Depending on the complexity of your product, you can make sure your customers have enough time by:
+But, you can make sure customers have enough time by not asking for feedback until:

-- Not asking for feedback until a certain amount of time has passed
+- A certain amount of time has passed

 The more familiar with your product your users are before you ask for their feedback, the more useful it’ll be.

 Allow users to give feedback at any time